By Katherine Haas

 I was in my mid-fifties when I first saw my parents’ wedding photo.
 My eighty- year-old mother unpacked a large cardboard box full of letters she kept and showed the old black and white photo to me, ashamed.
 In it, her dress hangs awkwardly off her tall frame.
 The neckline is uneven and the fit is baggy.
 In spite of the badly designed dress, my mother is radiant standing in the center.
 Why had she never shown it to me?

 My mother, Barbara Schuchard, was born in Berlin in 1913.
-Her brother Jorge came three years later.
+Her brother Georg came three years later.
 They grew up as good friends and playmates.
 They were both very smart and compassionate children.
-Jorge loved the idea of flying.
+Georg loved the idea of flying.
 He designed wings to wear snow skiing that lifted him off the mountain.
 His ingenious invention even got covered by the local newspaper.
 By the time my mom was 17, she was at the top of her class.
 Her high school teacher asked her to help correct other students’ papers.

 “Mark these full of errors,” the teacher said, giving her a stack.
 “These are from the Jewish students.”
 Furious, my mother quit school that day.
 Another of her teachers sought her out at home and suggested she attend a school across town, an excellent school where there were mostly Jewish students.
 It was there she met Eva Illsch, who became her best friend.
 Eva’s fiancé was good friends with a handsome young Chinese law student named Hsu Dau-Lin.